epfl-ada/ada-2022-project-armada/README.md

 --->
 During the project we would like to adress the following questions in order to answer to our problematic:

-1. Are women under respresented in the cinema industry?
+1. Are women less respresented in the cinema industry?
 What is the situation and how has it evolved over time and region?
 2. How are characters represented?
-Have the traditional depictions of women characters in the industry changed?
+Has the traditional depiction of women characters in movies changed?
-3. Does gender impacts either the success of a movie or the career of the actor?
+3. Does gender impact the success of a movie?
+Is there a difference in the career of actors and actresses ?

 <a name="additional-datasets"></a>
 ## Additional Datasets :fax: